ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 [RailsGuide: Partials](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/partial-locals-reading' title='Partials with Locals'>Partials with Locals</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/partial-locals-reading'>Partial with Locals </a> on Learn.co and start learning to code for free.</p>